OMaciasd/mail/docs/guides/ARCHITECTURE.md

 - **Use Case**:

-  - Everything runs inside **Docker containers**, which are like small capsules that keep the system functioning without external interference, and orchestrated using Docker Compose.
+  - Everything runs inside **Docker containers**, orchestrated using Docker Compose.

   - The production environment is deployed via **Render**, and **GitHub Actions** is used for continuous integration and deployment (CI/CD).